epeters3/flexga/README.md

 [![Build Status](https://travis-ci.org/epeters3/flexga.svg?branch=master)](https://travis-ci.org/epeters3/flexga)

-`flexga` is a flexible, multi-purpose elitist genetic algorithm that can simultaneously support float, integer, categorical, boolean, and float vector arguments.
+`flexga` is a flexible, multi-purpose elitist genetic algorithm useful for single objective optimization problems.
+It can simultaneously support float, integer, categorical, boolean, and float vector arguments.
+As such, it is a versatile tool for hyperparemter optimization in machine learning models, among other things.

 ## Getting Started